DEFRA/cdp-python-backend-template/README.md

 ### Setup & Configuration

-Follow the convention below for local environment variables and secrets in local development.
-Note that it does not use .env or python-dotenv as this is not the convention in the CDP environment.
+Follow the convention below for environment variables and secrets in local development.

+**Note** that it does not use `.env` or `python-dotenv` as this is not the convention in the CDP environment.

 **Environment variables:** `compose/aws.env`.

 **Secrets:** `compose/secrets.env`.
 You need to create this, as it's excluded from version control.

-**Libraries:** Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)
+**Libraries:** Ensure the python virtual environment is configured and libraries are installed using `uv sync`, [as above](#python)

 **Pre-Commit Hooks:** Ensure you install the pre-commit hooks, as above